lgreski/dsdepot/_posts/2020-07-01-estimating-R-script-runtime.md

 My tests, as well as performance analyses I have done with R functions that support multithreading (e.g. [Improving Performance of caret::train() with Random Forest](http://bit.ly/2bYtutG)) indicate that in practice CPUs with similar speed ratings but fewer cores are slower than those with more cores.

-In this specific situation where we analyzed the performance of `core.test()`, I ran a second series of tests on an HP Spectre x-360 with an Intel i7-U6500 CPU that also runs at 2.5Ghz.
-Its processing time degrades faster than that of the Intel i7-4870HQ CPU (also at 2.5Ghz), as illustrated by the following table.
+I ran a second series of tests on an HP Spectre x-360 with an Intel i7-U6500 CPU that also runs at 2.5Ghz, but only has 2 cores.
+Its processing time degrades faster than that of the Intel i7-4870HQ CPU (4 cores / 2.5Ghz), as illustrated by the following table.